r0hankrishnan/song-popularity/README.md

 *Things to add:*
 - *Separate page that lists basic exploratory charts before running model*
-- *Name input section that then is integrated with model output*
-- *Make model chart interactive using plotly*
 - *Add chart for random forest variable importance*